 - 1 cup cheddar cheese shredded

-- Preheat oven to 375 degrees and prepare a casserole dish with a little of the butter.
+- Preheat oven to 375 degrees F and butter a 9x13 baking dish.
 Set aside.

 - Cook pasta in salted water according to directions.

-- Add the onions and celery; sauté until tender.
+- Meanwhile, melt 2 tablespoons butter in a large skillet.
+Add the diced onions and celery; sauté until tender (about 3 minutes).

-- Stir in the mushrooms, then allow to sit untouched until most of the liquid has evaporated (approximately 5 minutes).
+- Add the mushrooms, stir with the other veggies, then allow to cook until most of the liquid has evaporated, stirring only occasionally (about 10 minutes).

 - Add the flour (1/4 cup), stir to coat, and gradually add the milk (1 cup) and broth (1 cup).
-Heat over medium-high heat until thickened.
-Season with salt and pepper.
+Heat over medium-high heat until thickened, stirring frequently.
+Season with salt and pepper to taste.

-- In a small bowl, melt remaining tablespoon butter.
+- Meanwhile, in a small bowl, melt remaining tablespoon of butter.
 Mix with breadcrumbs (1/2 cup).

-- Bake for 20 minutes, or until browned and bubbly.
+- Bake for about 20 minutes, or until browned and bubbly.

-- I make my own whole wheat bread crumbs by pulsing some toasted bread in a food processor until bread crumbs are formed.
-Make a bunch, then keep in your freezer until you need them!
+- You can make your own whole wheat breadcrumbs by pulsing some toasted bread in a food processor until bread crumbs are formed.
+Store bought is fine too :-)